-Our guide to Bridport and Lyme Regis holidays
+Our Guide to holiday cottages in Bridport & Lyme Regis

 West Dorset has some of the most unspoilt scenery in Britain.
 Lyme Regis is a classic seaside town, with a newly-enlarged sandy beach and a famous harbour wall, The Cobb.
 The beach has been the scene of many significant fossil findings and lucky visitors occasionally make an interesting discovery!
 Bridport, a quaint market town, is just ten miles from Lyme Regis and continues to charm those on holiday today.
 Bridport has had a market for over a thousand years, and still houses one each week.